SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/dropbox.md

 This section provides instructions for setting up [Cloud-to-Cloud-Integration for Dropbox Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/dropbox-source.md) to create the source and use the same source category while installing the app.

-## Installing the App​
+## Installing the Dropbox app​

-This section has instructions for installing the Cisco Umbrella App for Sumo and descriptions of each of the dashboards.
+This section has instructions for installing the Dropbox App for Sumo Logic and descriptions of each of the dashboards.
 1. Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
 1. From the App Catalog, search for and select the app.
 1. Select the version of the service you're using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.For more information, see the [Install the Apps from the Library](https://help.sumologic.com/docs/get-started/apps-integrations#install-apps-from-the-library).